T12z/TCNopen/trdp/spy/README.txt

 On Linux, use your distribution's package manager to install wireshark or wireshark-qt.
 On Windows, download from [1].
 (Compared to earlier releases, you don't need the QtXML library any more.)
-If Wireshark happens to be a version of 2.6.* or 3.0.*, you may be lucky with the pre-compiled plugin-libraries, go (Linux):
+If Wireshark happens to be a version of 2.6.*, 3.0.* or 3.2.*, you may be lucky with the pre-compiled plugin-libraries, go (Linux):

 cp   plugins/2.6/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/2.6/epan/
 cp   plugins/3.0/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/3.0/epan/
+cp   plugins/3.2/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/3.2/epan/

 Or copy with a file manager of your choice.
 On Windows, obviously, take the *.dll files instead.
 The folder path for user plugins can be found when running Wireshark, go into [Help]->About Wireshark->Folders and check where "Personal Plugins" should go.
 You can double click on the path to open your platform's file-manager.
 Then put it into the sub-folder "epan" and restart Wireshark.